Gemtessa09/second/README.md

-#  portifolio by me in best ways gemtessa deksis tolere so thank you for your idea
+#  portifolio by me in best ways gemtessa deksis tolere so well come

 ## Overview Q